Non-ESS Track Academic Staff

 Leaves of absence are governed by the provisions of Article XIII, Leaves of Absence, of the Collective Bargaining Agreement (CBA).
 Occasionally a bargaining unit member may need an unpaid leave of absence for personal or professional reasons.
 These can be applied for under the provisions of Article XIII.
 For a quick hand-out about leaves of absence, click here.

 Parental leaves of absence are provided for in the CBA.
 These can be unpaid or partially paid.
 They can be coordinated with the provisions of the Family and Medical Leave Act or the American with Disabilities Act.
 The tenure-clock can be suspended during these leave periods.
 These issues can be complex and members are encouraged to call the Union office (313) 577-1750.

-The faculty member has no right to receive promotion, but s/he has a right to fair consideration.
+The academic staff member has no right to receive promotion, but s/he has a right to fair consideration for either of these.
 If the Union believes that a candidate did not get fair consideration, through some violation of normal procedure, for example, it may file a grievance.
-If the grievance is successful, the arbitrator may not award promotion, but the matter is forwarded to the following year’s University-Wide Promotion and Tenure Committee for reconsideration in the light of the arbitrator’s decision.
+If the grievance is successful, the arbitrator may not award tenure or promotion, but the matter is forwarded to the following year’s University-Wide Promotion and Tenure Committee for reconsideration in the light of the arbitrator’s decision.